jumpinjackie/mapguide-maestro/Docs/userguide/understanding_feature_sources.md

 The configuration document serves as a Raster Tile Index and is referred to by MapGuide when doing raster data queries when rendering maps.
 The raster queries will use the bounds information recorded in the configuration document to grab the closest matching raster images for resampling.
 This is a much faster way for MapGuide to access raster imagery.

-After you have built your raster configuration document, be sure to check the overall final extents by clicking **Edit Configuration Document** under **Other Options** (see :ref:`fs-other-options`) to see the configuration document XML
+After you have built your raster configuration document, be sure to check the overall final extents by clicking **Edit Configuration Document** under **Other Options** (<xref:fs-editor#other-feature-source-options>) to see the configuration document XML

 ![](../images/fs_gdal_configuration_document_extents.png)